gpasq/deno-exec/README.md

 all commands in the sequence, and the results of each command are returned.

-If an error occurs (command result != 0), the `continueOnError` flag determines if execution continues or returns immediated after the error.
+If an error occurs (command result != 0), the `continueOnError` flag determines if execution continues or returns immediately after the error.
 The `continueOnError` default value is `false`.